superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 “… in Freebase, 93.8% of people have no place of birth and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), [about 68% of people do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while, in Wikidata, [about 50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”

 These imperfections, whether minor or major, can pose significant difficulties if we rely solely on the graph for information.
+// if for example we don't have explicitly in the graph where I was born, we can't answer any question that needs this information with traditional Graph DB-s.
+For example: how many historical events are linked to the place where I was born.
+Since we don't have the link "was born", we won't be able to answer the question, even if we have all the historical events linked.
+If we have good quality node representations, we can infer my birth place (if sufficient information is in the graph).//

 Knowledge Graph Embeddings can help.

 ## Knowledge Graph Embeddings and how they work